Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 using to record the usage of mercury short arc lamps.

-The sensor chain used for this purpose carried six DS18B20
+The sensor chain used for this application carried six DS18B20

 sensors on a 8 meter long cable.

-Type K thermocouples were tested using the
+Moreover, type K thermocouples were tested using the

 MAX31850 based Adafruit #1727 interface.
+Type K thermocouples

+allow measurements in the range of -200°C to 1260°C.

 The 1-Wire temperature sensors are auto-discovered by the